kai687/sphinxawesome-theme/docs/demo/text.rst

 .. rubric:: Rubric heading

-A rubric_ is a special type of paragraph heading that does not appear in the table of contents.
+A rubric_ is a special type of paragraph heading that doesn't appear in the table of contents.
 You can generate it using the :samp:`.. rubric:: {TITLE}` directive.
-It will appear with the same styling as an ``h4`` heading.
+It's rendered with the same styling as an ``h4`` heading.

 .. _rubric: https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html?highlight=rubric#directive-rubric